Lower back pain is now my near-constant companion.

-In the last four weeks since the previous blog, what I’ve noticed most is that my pregnancy symptoms seem to be amping up a bit.
-Still minor overall, but here’s an example: During my 22nd week, my emotions bubbled up.
+In the last four weeks since the previous blog, what I've noticed most is that my pregnancy symptoms seem to be amping up a bit.
+Still minor overall, but here's an example: At 22 weeks pregnant, my emotions bubbled up.
 I found myself suddenly crying three different times out of nowhere, including right in the middle of my first HypnoBirthing class.
 Talk about unexpected.
 Up to then, my emotions had stayed pretty true to my personality, which is even-keeled most of the time.

 About halfway through the 3-hour class, the instructor asked everyone in the room to share who they planned to have in the birthing room with them.
 I was completely fine—right up until it was my turn to speak.
 I said that, of course, James (Finn's dad) would be there, but also my sister Melanie and my 6 year-old niece Olivia would be there, visiting all the way from Virginia.
 That's when I lost it.